abhisakh/ResearchLLM_MultiAgent_LangGraph_RagGraph/README.md

 # 🗃️ Backend Architecture

-The **backend.py** module acts as the interface between the asynchronous web world and the deterministic state machine of the Research Agent.
-It manages the lifecycle of each research session, ensuring that state is initialized, executed, cleansed, and persisted.
+The backend is implemented as a FastAPI-based execution orchestrator (**backend.py**) that serves as the authoritative control plane for the entire research system.
+It acts as a strict boundary layer between the asynchronous web interface and the deterministic, state-driven LangGraph research engine.

+Unlike traditional chatbot backends, this module does not contain business or reasoning logic.
+Instead, it guarantees correct execution, concurrency isolation, state integrity, persistence, and observability for autonomous multi-agent workflows.

 ## 🧬 High-Level Component Flow